IngridAtMicrosoft/DocsContent/singlesource/v1/media-protection-options.md

 to access the content key for a media stream output.

 Tokens used in request media content key requests are signed with a token signing certificate, stored in Azure Key Vault.
-The token signing certificate is accessed a managed identity associated with the media account.
+The token signing certificate is accessed a managed identity associated with the media stream account.

 ## Creating a token signing certificate